MicrosoftDocs/architecture-center/docs/multitenant-identity/run-the-app.md

 ---

 # Run the Surveys application

-This topic describes how to run the [Tailspin Surveys](./tailspin.md) application locally, from Visual Studio.
+This article describes how to run the [Tailspin Surveys](./tailspin.md) application locally, from Visual Studio.
 In these steps, you won't deploy the application to Azure.
 However, you will need to create some Azure resources &mdash; an Azure Active Directory (Azure AD) directory and a Redis cache.

 Here is a summary of the steps: